williamyeh0/SelfParking/src/README.md

 #### Demo
 Note that this demo is not for lane following and does not use lane detection.
 Instead, the car will drive autonomously using only GNSS to follow pre-recorded waypoints (similar to the setup of MP2).
+The demo code that DOES do lane following using lane detection is within the vehicle_drivers/gem_gnss_control/ directory.

 $ cd ~/demo_ws/
 $ catkin_make